digital-work-lab/literature-review-seminar/docs/protocol.md

 - Data extraction procedures explicit and aligned with review type
 - Data analysis and synthesis approach described

+Expected results:

+- Structure of the synthesis (first-level headings)
+- Proposed presentation of synthesis (e.g., in the form of a table or figure)

 Conclusion / Short limitations, implications for research and practice

 Appendix: